AlanC5/Enrich/README.md

 ## Pylint:
 Please run the following line below on all of our apps.

-pylint --load-plugins=pylint_django ./* --rcfile .pylintrc
+pylint --load-plugins=pylint_django Enrich search user login organization